MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 ## Five things you should know about quantum computing

-We begin with a series short articles that summarizes the “Five things you should know about quantum computing.
+We begin with a series short articles that summarizes the _Five things you should know about quantum computing_.
 These short articles offer a quick overview of quantum computing for the new learner.

 [What is quantum computing?](xref:microsoft.quantum.overview.what)